goofybryan/ZarDevs/Dependency/src/ZarDevs.DependencyInjection.Ninject.Web/README.md

 ## Introduction

-This project contains the Ninject implementation of the [Dependency Injection](..\ZarDevs.DependencyInjection\README.md).
-The intended use it that you would only add this to your start project.
-This will then translate the bindings made in the other projects into Ninject native bindings.
+This project contains the Ninject Web implementation of the [Dependency Injection](..\ZarDevs.DependencyInjection\README.md).
+The intended use is to add Web request Ninject binding.

 Keep in mind that to make the generic functionality work, there are additional objects created to translate this accordingly.